Anglo-French Survey (1784–1790): The Hounslow Heath base, 1784

 The first task of any survey is to establish a baseline and, after a search by Roy and three other members of the Royal Society on 16 April, they fixed upon the heart of what was mainly still common land, the western swathe of Hounslow Heath.
-This was a near-uniform descent from 83–57 ft AOD between King's Arbour (memorialised by a replica cannon outside of the Northern Perimeter Road of Heathrow airport) and a point in the fields of Hampton Poor-house, five miles and one thousand feet to the south-east.
-The direction was first chosen to suit the lie of the land, but it was seen to almost coincide with the telescopic view toward the steeple of All Saints' church in Banstead, about 12 miles away, and it was therefore made to coincide exactly with that direction: it is shown as a blue line on the map, inset.
+This was a near-uniform descent from 83–57 ft AOD between King's Arbour (memorialised by a replica cannon outside of the Northern Perimeter Road of Heathrow Airport) and a point in the fields of Hampton Poor-house, five miles and one thousand feet to the south-east.
+The direction was first chosen to suit the lie of the land, but it was seen to almost coincide with the telescopic view toward the steeple of All Saints' Church in Banstead, about 12 miles away, and it was therefore made to coincide exactly with that direction: it is shown as a blue line on the map above.

 The ground was cleared of bushes and a preliminary measurement of the line was carried out with a 100 ft. steel chain of 100 links prepared by Jesse Ramsden.
 It was the intention to measure more accurately with a set of three calibrated deal rods manufactured as 20 ft. in length.
 Three were supported on trestles and the ends aligned to an accuracy of a thousandth part of an inch.
-The first rod was then carried to the end of the third, an operation to be repeated 1370 times.
-Unfortunately the deal rods had to be abandoned because of their susceptibility to lengthen and shorten in wet weather, and they were replaced by those one-inch-thick made of glass.
+The first rod was then carried to the end of the third, an operation to be repeated 1,370 times.
+Unfortunately the deal rods had to be abandoned because of their susceptibility to lengthen and shorten in wet weather, and they were replaced by one-inch-thick rods made of glass.
 The rods were not affected by humidity but it was key to correct for thermal expansion.
 There was also a correction to sea level since the calculation of the survey was referred to that height.
 The final measurement gives the length of the base as 27404.01 ft.
 The measurement of the baseline to such a high standard of precision was a remarkable achievement and in recognition the Royal Society awarded Roy the Copley Medal in 1785.